Jeffrey-Ede/Atomic-Force-Microscopy/README.md

 CFM and filter data file input/output controls added.

-Settings can be saved to and loaded from files
+Settings can be saved to and loaded from files.

+Metadata added to data files.

 Help button opens help pages in web browser.
 Help pages link to an online voltage train simulator.